Barbara Bodichon: Adult life

-In 1858, Bodichon set up the English Women's Journal, an organ to discuss direct employment and equality issues for women, in particular manual or intellectual industrial employment, expansion of employment opportunities, and reform of laws pertaining to the sexes.
+In 1858, Bodichon set up the English Women's Journal, a periodical which emphasised direct employment and equality issues for women, in particular manual or intellectual industrial employment, expansion of employment opportunities, and reform of laws pertaining to the sexes.

 In 1866, cooperating with Emily Davies, Bodichon produced a scheme to extend university education to women.
 The first small experiment in this, at Hitchin, developed into Girton College, Cambridge, to which Bodichon gave liberally of her time and money.

-In 1869, she wrote a Brief Summary in Plain Language of the Laws of England Concerning Women which helped pass Married Women's Property Act 1870.

 Bodichon was a Unitarian, who wrote of Theodore Parker: "He prayed to the Creator, the infinite Mother of us all (always using Mother instead of Father in this prayer).
 It was the prayer of all I ever heard in my life which was the truest to my individual soul."

 On 21 November 1865 Barbara Bodichon, helped by Jessie Boucherett and Helen Taylor, brought up the idea of a parliamentary reform aimed at achieving the right to vote for women.

 Despite all her public interests, Bodichon found time for society and her favourite art of painting.
 Bodichon studied under William Holman Hunt.
 Her water colours, exhibited at the Salon, the Royal Academy and elsewhere, showed originality and talent, and were admired by Corot and Daubigny.
 Bodichon's London salon included many literary and artistic celebrities of her day.
 She was an early member of the Society of Female Artists (SFA) and showed 59 art works with them between 1858 and 1886.
 She was George Eliot's intimate friend and the first to recognise the authorship of Adam Bede.
 Her personal appearance is said to have inspired "the tall, red-haired heroine of Eliot's Romola with her 'expression of proud tenacity and latent impetuousness'".

 Bodichon died at Robertsbridge, Sussex, on 11 June 1891.